 Finding things to do with your kids can be tough, especially if you don’t have a lot of money.
-In particular, I find it hard during the cold season to get my kids out of the house on a regular basis without spending too much.
-In my town, right now, winter is still hanging in there and it’s made our zoo membership all but worthless and going to the park is out of the question most days.
-It’s so cold, and it rains so frequently, that hanging out in the backyard is just not pleasant at all.
+In particular, I find it hard, during the cold season, to get my kids out of the house on a regular basis without spending too much.
+In my town right now, winter is still hanging in there, and it’s made our zoo membership all but worthless.
+Going to the park is out of the question most days too.
+It’s so cold, and it rains so frequently, that hanging out in the backyard is just not pleasant either.
 We also can’t afford to go to Chuck E Cheese everyday and other fun indoor child themed places are just too expensive.
-Also, there’s only so many times you can go to the library and not get sick of it.
-However, there is something that I’ve found is a good way to get my family out of the house a few times a week, but deep down I know it’s questionable.
-I like to take my kids to stores, let them run around, play with stuff, and check things out, but I don’t buy anything.
+We’re poor.
+There’s only so many times you can go to the library and not get sick of it, even in our economic bracket.
+However, there is something that I’ve found that is a good way to get my family out of the house.
+And not just once or twice, but a few times a week.
+Deep down I know it’s questionable.
+Some people would say it’s not right, but I like to take my kids to stores, let them run around, play with stuff, and check things out, but I don’t buy anything.

 Maybe your reading this and thinking, “So what?
 What’s wrong with that?” and that’s great, because I love people who agree with me.
 However, I know that there are a lot of people who would frown on this kind of thing, so I feel I need to explain myself.
 If I had a lot of money, it might be that I wouldn’t do this.
 If our city had more things to do that was indoors and geared towards kids that didn’t cost an arm and a leg, then things would be different.
 Unfortunately, I just can’t think of what else to do a lot of the time, and I just can’t afford to buy things every time we go out.
 If I were to be honest about it, I do feel kind of guilty about it, but when it comes down to it: I gotta do what I gotta do.